tracer755/VRC_VRM_BlendShape_Avatar_Setup/README.md

 ## Notes
 * Your input blendshapes must be named according to vrchat / arkit naming conventions
 * If the tool fails to make the file delete the files the tool generated and try again
+* Please verify your avatar.
+Some avatars have weird/unconventional names for blendshapes